-Of course, by listening on radic, Sid will tell you about some of the telegrams which pour into the booth, and once again Aggie will be among those interviewed briefly to make it known he is on the scene. - for an opportunity on the banquet circuit and he is forever an attraction at any subsequent race he enters.
+Of course, by listening on radic.
+Sid will tell you about some of the telegrams which pour into the booth, and once again Aggie will be among those interviewed briefly to make it known he is on the scene. -

 Most likely all of this ceremony goes to make the Indianapolis 500 truly the greatest spectacle in racing.
-Once a driver wins the 500, he never again lacks